Is It Better to Repair or Replace a Computer?

 Windows 10 to Windows 11 Upgrade Workaround

-One major example of repair extending hardware life came with the transition from Windows 10 to Windows 11.
+One current example of extending hardware life came with the transition from Windows 10 to Windows 11.
 Microsoft introduced strict hardware requirements that excluded many older but still functional machines.

-Within the repair community, methods were developed to install Windows 11 on older CPUs that were otherwise unsupported.
-This allowed many customers to continue using their existing computers securely, extending their lifespan by months or even years.
+Within the repair community methods were developed to install Windows 11 on older CPUs that were otherwise unsupported.
+This allowed our customers to continue using their existing computers and extended their lifespan by months or even years.

-While there is always a possibility that support methods like this may change in the future, it demonstrated that older systems are often still viable with the right approach.
+While there may be a possibility that this support method may change it demonstrated that some older systems are still viable with the right approach.

 Laptop Screen Replacement vs Full Replacement